1jour1vin

 About the wine:

-The nose is very seductive, offering a little bit of everything: savory aromas of ripe wild berries, along with floral and graphite notes.
-Lively, fresh acidity provides structure, while the juicy, fleshy fruit is supported by fine tannins.
-This wine is bursting with vibrancy and offers a complex and refined finish.
+The nose is very appealing, offering a bit of everything: savory, with aromas of ripe wild berries, as well as floral and graphite notes.
+Lively, fresh acidity provides structure, while the juicy, full-bodied fruit is supported by fine tannins.
+This wine is bursting with vibrancy and offers a complex, refined finish.

 James Suckling